M66B/FairEmail/docs/FAQ-it-rIT.md

 Requested features should:

-* be useful to most people
+* essere utili a gran parte delle persone
-* not complicate the usage of FairEmail
+* non complicare l'uso di FairEmail
-* fit within the philosophy of FairEmail (privacy oriented, security minded)
+* adattarsi alla filosofia di FairEmail (orientata alla privacy e la siucrezza)
-* comply with common standards (IMAP, SMTP, etc)
+* conformarsi agli standard comuni (IMAP, SMTP, etc.)

 Features not fulfilling these requirements will likely be rejected.
 This is also to keep maintenance and support in the long term feasible.